VijayalaxmiSKumbhar/NASSCOM-VSD-SoC-Design-Program/README.md

 less tracks.info: tracks are basicaaly used during routing stage

 ![image](https://github.com/user-attachments/assets/13a0078d-6b01-4e26-869f-3729d7f22291)

+Day 4: Pre-layout timing analysis and importance of good clock tree

 Each of the tracks are placed at 0.46 along horizontal direction.
 Similarly for y direction 0.34